Whispering

 Whispering is an unvoiced mode of phonation in which the vocal cords are abducted so that they do not vibrate; air passes between the arytenoid cartilages to create audible turbulence during speech.
 Supralaryngeal articulation remains the same as in normal speech.

 In normal speech, the vocal cords alternate between states of voice and voicelessness.
 In whispering, only the voicing segments change, so that the vocal cords alternate between whisper and voicelessness (though the acoustic difference between the two states is minimal).
 Because of this, implementing speech recognition for whispered speech is more difficult, as the characteristic spectral range needed to detect syllables and words is not given through the total absence of tone.
 More advanced techniques such as neural networks may be used, however, as is done by Amazon Alexa.

 There is no symbol in the IPA for whispered phonation, since it is not used phonemically in any language.
 However, a sub-dot under phonemically voiced segments is sometimes seen in the literature, as /[ʃʊ̣ḍ]/ for whispered should.

 Social role

 A girl whispers to another girl.

 Whispering is generally used quietly, to limit the hearing of speech to those closest to the speaker; for example, to convey secret information without being overheard or to avoid disturbing others in a quiet place such as a library or place of worship.
-Loud whispering, known as a stage whisper, is generally used only for dramatic or emphatic purposes.
+Loud whispering, known as an stage whisper, is generally used only for dramatic or emphatic purposes.
 Whispering can strain the vocal cords more than regular speech in some people, for whom speaking softly is recommended instead.